asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 Enemy   ---------------->   Enemy   Member
 Member  ------------------------>   Member
 ```
 Great.
 Looks good to me.
 Let's roll with it.
 This is how `Group` works now.
 Should I need more states I shall think of other clever numbers to use.
-Then follow the compiler's erros about missing fields and correct those as needed.
+Then follow the compiler's errors about missing fields and correct those as needed.

 Compiler driven development !!